bitfwdcommunity/Blockathon/README.md

 - [Merchandise / Swag](https://github.com/bitfwdcommunity/Blockathon/blob/master/README.md#merchandise) - Will you have some awesome swag to give to your team + attendees?

 Marketing
-- Landing Page.
+- [Landing Page] (https://github.com/bitfwdcommunity/Blockathon#landing-page) - A visual board with all your blockathon information
-- Registration
+- [Registration] (https://github.com/bitfwdcommunity/Blockathon#registration) - How to register people for your event
-- Information pack
+- [Information pack] (https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) - Information Pack to send before the event
-- Distribution and Spreading the Word
+- [Distribution and Spreading the Word] (https://github.com/bitfwdcommunity/Blockathon#distribution-and-spreading-the-word) _ How to get people to come to your event!

 During the Event
 - Organising Team - (MC with time constraints / Logisitics / Social media ) + a few main people + vollies